Eikkojt/PartyGui/README.md

 # PartyLib + GUI Project

-This will replace the CLI tools for all future work.
+This will replace my old private CLI tools for all future work.

 # Features
 - Support for all supported archiving sites (except discord)